 Not all black folks embrace the n-word

 Writer’s note Sept.
-29: After Instagram refused to unfreeze my account and froze a second one for being too “promotional,” I’m now finding Instagram to be as annoying as Facebook and Twitter.
-The username has changed, so the comment that initiated this post may no longer be visible.
+29, 2023: Instagram refused to unfreeze my account and froze a second one for being too “promotional.”
+Instagram has become as annoying as Facebook and Elon Musk’s version of Twitter.
+My username has since changed, so the comment that initiated this post may no longer be visible.
 My opinion on the n-word remains the same.

 But lately a segment of the social media population has assumed I’m African for a completely different (and wildly idiotic) reason: this video.
 First off, I love “Try Me” by Tobe Nwigwe.
-I was startled when my mother’s cell phone rang, and that was her ringtone, which made me crack up even more.
-(I didn’t even know she knew the song.)
-And although I’m not a fan of him (mostly because any time he talks about Martica "Fat" Nwigwe, it makes me cringe), he’s a dope lyricist, creative artist and has some phenomenal songs.
+Although I’m not a fan of him (mostly because any time he talks about Martica "Fat" Nwigwe, it makes me cringe), he’s a dope lyricist, creative artist and has some phenomenal songs.
 I am never going to hate on his artistry.
 He’s incredibly talented.
 But there is nothing funny to me about that Instagram post.

 In my actual comment on the Instagram post (a week ago), I stated the following: